Ansh1234/AppDataReader/README.md

 # AppDataReader

-A library for reading Shared Preferences and Database values within the application.
+A library for reading Shared Preferences and Database values of the application within the device.

-## Description

-Similar to this library, there are existing libraries like Facebook's Stetho, which does the exact thing of reading the application's database and Shared Preferences.
-But the values are shown in the browser.
-With the help of this library, the  developer does not need to connect the application to the browser.
-Within the phone itself, the developer can see the values.

 ## Advantages of using this library
 * No Java Code.
 Only gradle dependency.
 * Read all the app data in the device without the need of a browser.
 * Edit the table data by clicking the value of a column in a row.
 * Query the database with various types of queries like SELECT, UPDATE, DELETE, INSERT and RAW QUERY.
-Querying is made simpler by making an interactive UI for various types of Queries.
+Querying is made simpler by making an interactive UI for various types of queries.
 * Copy the value of an individual column of Shared Preference and Database tables to Clipboard.
 * See all the Shared Preferences at once or file by file.
 * With the help of some additional gradle code, this library will pick up the compileSdk Version, targetSdk Version and  Build Tools Version from the main project.